 Now let’s follow that journey of Ann, 80, who has two grown children, a daughter Jeanne and a son Steve.
 They all live in California.

 Ann’s late husband, who passed away six months ago, was a Vietnam War veteran, which makes her what the Veterans’ Administration (VA) calls the “surviving spouse of a wartime vet.”
 Ann owns a $500,000 house and has savings of $380,000.
-Her sole source of income is $2035 a month from Social Security—which she manages to stretch remarkably well, though her savings are slowly dwindling.
+Her sole sources of income are $2035 a month from Social Security and some interest from her savings—which she manages to stretch remarkably well, though her savings are slowly dwindling.

 At 80, Ann is healthy and vigorous.
 Steve isn’t concerned about her health.
 But Ann’s more responsible daughter, Jeanne, knows better.